Open menu

 2.7 Optimize & Compress Images

 For many Magento stores, images are the most prominent elements in the viewport on web pages.
-Banners, sliders, large carousels, hero images are all examples of this.
-The challenge in images is that they are one of the most common bottlenecks for fast page loading.
+Banners, sliders, large carousels, and hero images are all examples of this.
+The challenge with images is that they are one of the most common bottlenecks for fast page loading.

 Improving your overall image optimization affects LCP.
 You can do this in the following ways: